racket/rhombus/design/sequence/repetition.md

  * A syntax pattern recognizes nested ellipses and `$` escapes to create repetition bindings that expansion to depths N as determined by nesting.
-(As of the current implemenation, more work is needed to handle the case when a pattern identifier is annotated with a syntax class and a `.` attribute reference is under ellipses.)
+(As of the current implementation, more work is needed to handle the case when a pattern identifier is annotated with a syntax class and a `.` attribute reference is under ellipses.)